 A governing body of any maintained school, whether or not the employer of the teachers at such a school, which has entered into any arrangement or agreement with a person other than the Authority to provide payroll services, shall ensure that any such arrangement or agreement is varied to require that person to supply salary, service and pensions data to the Authority which the authority requires to submit its annual return of salary and service to Teachers' Pensions and to produce its audited contributions certificate.
-The Authority will advise schools each year of the timing, format and specification of the information required.
-A governing body shall also ensure that any such arrangement or agreement is varied to require that Additional Voluntary Contributions (AVCs) are passed to the Authority within the time limit specified in the AVC scheme.
-The governing body shall meet any consequential costs from the school's budget share.

-A governing body of any maintained school which directly administers its payroll shall supply salary, service and pensions data to the Authority which the authority requires to submit its annual return of salary and service to Teachers' Pensions and to produce its audited contributions certificate.
-The Authority will advise schools each year of the timing, format and specification of the information required from each school.
-A governing body shall also ensure that Additional Voluntary Contributions (AVCs) are passed to the Authority within the time limit specified in the AVC scheme.
+The authority will advise schools each year of the timing, format and specification of the information required.
+A governing body shall also ensure that any such arrangement or agreement is varied to require that Additional Voluntary Contributions (AVCs) are passed to the authority within the time limit specified in the AVC scheme.
 The governing body shall meet any consequential costs from the school's budget share.

-9 PFI/PPP
+9 PFI / PPP